Snedden shadow ministry

 The Shadow Ministry of Billy Snedden was the opposition Liberal shadow ministry of Australia from 21 December 1972 to 21 March 1975, opposing Gough Whitlam's Labor ministry.
 From 1974, it also included members of the Country Party.

 The shadow ministry is a group of senior opposition spokespeople who form an alternative ministry to the government's, whose members shadow or mark each individual Minister or portfolio of the Government.

 Billy Snedden became Leader of the Opposition upon his election as leader of the Liberal Party of Australia on 20 December 1972 and appointed a new Shadow Ministry.

+Initial Interim Arrangement

+The following were members of the initial Interim Executive from 21 December 1972, until the full shadow ministry was formally selected and announced on 29 January 1973: